isaactlevine/drw_cipher_chip/README.md

      c.
 XOR the encoded character with the PUF response to recover the original character

 4. Assemble the decoded characters to reveal the secret phrase.

-## Note on Implementation

-Due to the constraints of the manufacturing process and the complexity of implementing a true PUF in this environment, this design uses a simplified model.
-In a full implementation, the PUF behavior would arise from actual physical variations in the manufactured chip.